dpnunez/portfolio/README.md

+# Portfolio
+Welcome to my portfolio application!
+This project serves as a showcase of my skills, experiences, and projects.
+It's designed to provide visitors with insights into my background, expertise, and the work I've done.

 ### Stack

 - [**Next.js**](https://nextjs.org/): Next.js is a React framework that enables server-side rendering, static site generation, and other optimizations out of the box.
 It provides a smooth development experience and excellent performance for web applications.